celogeek/go-comic-converter/README.md

   -hascover (default true)
     	Has cover.
 Indicate if your comic have a cover.
 The first page will be used as a cover and include after the title.
   -limitmb int
-    	Limit size of the ePub: Default nolimit (0), Minimum 20 -strip
+    	Limit size of the EPUB: Default nolimit (0), Minimum 20 -strip
     	Strip first directory from the TOC if only 1 -sort int (default 1)